YalutecTechnology/sales-force/README.md

 ## Running the project in Dev ##
 In order to test our changes in dev, you run your service in a development cluster.

-The stack will be in the Yalo staging cluster, accessible via:
+The stack will be in the staging cluster, accessible via:
 ```bash
 gcloud config configurations activate ${developmentCluster}
 gcloud container clusters get-credentials development